pauca/RRDKit/README.md

 * R Packages: Rcpp, testthat.

-* An RDKit installation and $RDBASE configured.
+* An RDKit installation and $RDBASE (the root directory of the RDKit distribution  e.g. ~/RDKit  ) configured.
 Follow the instuctions in [http://www.rdkit.org/docs/Install.html](http://www.rdkit.org/docs/Install.html)).
 Check "Building the RDKit" section.
+Note that Python wrappers can be disabled.

-* $LD_LIBRARY_PATH should contain path folder with libboost_python.so.1.XX.XX and $RDBASE/lib .
+*  LD_LIBRARY_PATH: make sure it includes $RDBASE/lib and wherever the boost shared libraries (libboost_python.so.1.XX.XX) were installed.

 ## Installation